Prophetizo/JWave/docs/FINANCIAL_ROADMAP.md

+# Financial Package Roadmap for JWave

+**Status: PROPOSED - Not Yet Implemented**

+This document outlines a comprehensive plan for adding financial-specific wavelet analysis features to JWave.
+These features would extend JWave's capabilities for quantitative finance applications, particularly in high-frequency trading and market microstructure analysis.

-# Immediate Actions Implementation Plan
+## Proposed Implementation Plan

-## Priority Actions for Week 1-2
+### Priority Actions for Implementation

 ### 1. Create `jwave.transforms.financial` Package in JWave